Self-Soothing

 I wrote recently about the importance of self-love and self-care.
 By chance I had a conversation with someone who had read my blog, but who I think had slightly misunderstood it.
-So, I would like to say a few words about self-soothing as opposed to self-love.
+So, I thought I would say a few words about self-soothing as opposed to self-love.

 So what is the difference?
 Well for me, self-care is a deliberate, proactive, behaviour to look after yourself – eating healthily, taking some exercise, getting enough sleep or finding time to relax and perhaps meditation.
 It’s all about looking after yourself and doing things for you.
 Self-love is about being kind and tolerant with yourself and not be concerned with what others think.